 We look forward to welcoming you to Copenhagen!

-Read about how to notify the Danish Citizen Service and other important information under the drop down menu "Going home".
+Read about how to notify the Danish Citizen Service and other important information in the "Going home" section below.

 Health and safety